UselessPickles/ts-enum-util/README.md

 ) => R
 ```

 A generic type alias for a function signature to be used in iteration methods.
-This is compliant with the signature of an iteratee for a `Map<KeyType, EnumType>.forEach()` method, except that it has an additional `index` param at the end of the parameter list.
+This is compliant with the signature of an iteratee for a `Map<KeyType, EnumType>.forEach()` method, but also has an additional `index` param at the end of the parameter list.

 ### EnumWrapper.prototype.size
 ```ts